 Recently, I'd overheard a top dermatologist say that there are just three skincare staples she'll always recommend to her patients: sunscreen, a good hydrating moisturizer, and a retinol.
 The first two seem self-explanatory, but understandably, there's still some skepticism around the third.
 Essentially, its purpose is to stimulate cell turnover and "thicken" the skin, which in turn helps plump fine lines and wrinkles and reverse sun damage and discoloration.
 It's also a proven acne treatment, acting as a wick to sweep away pore-clogging, breakout-causing buildup.
 Sure, if used too frequently or in conjunction with the wrong products, it could induce adverse side effects, but with correct use, you'll wonder how you ever went without it.
 The remaining problem, however, is that a lot of today's leading retinol formulas come with a steep price tag.

-With over 1600 five-star reviews on Amazon, we're convinced this won't be another bottle of serum that makes it into the beauty product graveyard.
+With nearly 1500 five-star reviews on Amazon, we're convinced this won't be another bottle of serum that makes it into the beauty product graveyard.
 Amazon shoppers rave about how much their skin has changed in terms of fewer signs of aging and an overall dewier, more glowing complex.
 We don't know about you, but we'll be swiping up one of these for ourselves.

 Shop more of our favorite InstaNatural products below

 This serum single-handedly brightened and smoothed my skin in what seemed like one night.
 It's got retinol, salicylic acid, niacinamide, vitamin C, hyaluronic acid, tea tree oil, and lavender—all the good stuff in one bottle.
-Whitney Port actually fell in love with the serum after readying this review on Byrdie.
+Whitney Port actually fell in love with the serum after reading this review.